Spin systems as quantum simulators of quantum field theories in curved spacetimes: On the experimental measurements of the number of produced particles in the expanding Universe

 Therefore, $n_k$ is computed from two point functions of fermionic operators.
 In terms of spin operators $\sigma^\pm_j$ and $\sigma^z_j$, the two point function is written as

 where $\textrm{sgn}(n) = 1,0,-1$ for $n>0$, $n=0$ and $n<0$, respectively.
 We define

 i.e., the set of sites between $j$- and $l$-th sites (which does not include its endpoints).
+When $|j-l|\leq 1$, $(j,l)$ is the empty set.
+When $(j,l)$ is empty, we define $\prod_{r\in (j,l)} \sigma^z_r=1$.
 The right-hand sides of Eq.~(\ref{corrfuncs}) are $(|j-l|+1)$-point functions.
 The product of $\sigma^z$'s in multi-point functions is rewritten as

 where $e^{i\pi N}$, defined in Eq.~(\ref{oddity}), measures the oddity of the total number of fermions.
 For the initial ground state, we have $e^{i\pi N}=1$.
 Thus, we can rewrite Eq.~(\ref{corrfuncs}) as